ababic/waddleadmin/README.rst

 It's a playground for me to try out development ideas for Wagtail's ``contrib.modeladmin`` app.

-It's won't ever work reliable, and doesn't have any tests, but it's designed to be compatible with Wagtail 1.9+, and Python 2.7, 3.3, 3.4 and 3.5.
+It probably won't ever work reliably, and doesn't have any tests, but it's designed to be compatible with Wagtail 1.9+, and Python 2.7, 3.3, 3.4 and 3.5.

 Installing waddleadmin
 ----------------------